James H. Cone

-James Hal Cone (August 5, 1938 – April 28, 2018) was an American theologian, best known for his advocacy of black theology and black liberation theology.
+James Hal Cone (August 5, 1938 – April 28, 2018) was an American Methodist minister and theologian.
+He is best known for his advocacy of black theology and black liberation theology.
 His 1969 book Black Theology and Black Power provided a new way to comprehensively define the distinctiveness of theology in the black church.
 His message was that Black Power, defined as black people asserting the humanity that white supremacy denied, was the gospel in America.
 Jesus came to liberate the oppressed, advocating the same thing as Black Power.
 He argued that white American churches preached a gospel based on white supremacy, antithetical to the gospel of Jesus.

-Cone's work was influential from the time of the book's publication, and his work remains influential today.
+Cone's work continues to be influential from the time of the book's publication to the present day.
 His work has been both used and critiqued inside and outside the African-American theological community.
-He was the Charles Augustus Briggs Distinguished Professor of Systematic Theology at Columbia University-affiliated Union Theological Seminary until his death.
+He was the Charles Augustus Briggs Distinguished Professor of Systematic Theology at Columbia University–affiliated Union Theological Seminary until his death.

 Life and career

 Cone was born on August 5, 1938, in Fordyce, Arkansas, and grew up in the racially segregated town of Bearden, Arkansas.
-He and his family attended Macedonia African Methodist Episcopal Church.
+He and his family attended Macedonia African Methodist Episcopal Church in Bearden.
 He attended Shorter College (1954–1956), a small AME Church junior college, before receiving a Bachelor of Arts degree from Philander Smith College in 1958, where he was mentored by James and Alice Boyack.
 In his 2018 memoir Said I Wasn't Gonna Tell Nobody, Cone wrote that they were the first whites he met who respected his humanity.
-Although he had decided against parish ministry, their advice led him to obtain a Bachelor of Divinity degree from Garrett–Evangelical Theological Seminary in 1961, and Master of Arts and Doctor of Philosophy degrees from Northwestern University in 1963 and 1965, respectively.
+Although he had decided against parish ministry, their advice led him to obtain a Bachelor of Divinity degree from Garrett–Evangelical Theological Seminary in 1961, and Master of Arts and Doctor of Philosophy degrees from their joint program with Northwestern University in 1963 and 1965, respectively.
 He was shocked to learn that most northern whites would not treat him with respect like the Boyacks.
 Yet he was excited to learn of unfamiliar theologians, controversies, and biblical study methodologies.
 At the urging of and with support from the white theologian William Hordern at Garrett he applied and gained acceptance into the doctoral program in theology.

 He taught theology and religion at Philander Smith College, Adrian College, and beginning in 1970 at Union Theological Seminary in New York City, where he was awarded the distinguished Charles A. Briggs Chair in systematic theology in 1977.
 In 2018, he was elected as a fellow of the American Academy of Arts and Sciences.

 Cone and his wife, Rose Hampton, married in 1958 and divorced in 1977.
 They had two sons, Micheal and Charles.
 In 1979, Cone married Sondra Gibson, who died in 1983.
 They raised two daughters, Krystal and Robynn.
 He died on April 28, 2018.